Solessfir/UE4Minimal/README.md

 would like to revert the theme, otherwise you'll have to reinstall the engine.

-3. Download or clone the repo, and copy the `Editor` and `Slate` folders into your `..Engine/Content` folder.
+3. Download or clone the repo, and copy the `Editor` and `Slate` folders into your `..Engine\Content` folder.
 You will be asked to override a few thousand files, hit yes.

 4. Once all is done, open the Editor and enjoy your new Minimal theme.